apache/marmotta/libraries/ostrich/backend/README.md

     apt-get install libraptor2-dev librasqal3-dev libgoogle-glog-dev libgflags-dev libleveldb-dev

 The backend uses the new Proto 3 format and the gRPC SDK.
-These need to be installed separately, please follow the instructions at [https://github.com/grpc/grpc](https://github.com/grpc/grpc/blob/master/INSTALL).
+These need to be installed separately;
+please follow the instructions at [https://github.com/grpc/grpc](https://github.com/grpc/grpc/blob/master/INSTALL).